LucasW14/Book-Master/README.md

     3. View customer statistics -  .
     4. Reply to reviews - .
 3. SysAdmin (the user with the admin role if applicable):
-    1. Manage user access - .
+    1. Manage user access - As a admin I will be able to activate and deactivate user accounts.
+I can also reset customers passwords aswell.
-    2. Moderate services - .
+    2. Moderate services - As a admin I can accept or reject newly added books sumbited by authors or providers.
+I must enusre that books have the correct metadata.
-    3. Moderate reviews - .
+    3. Moderate reviews - I can moderate all reviews and also remove offensive or spam reviews.
+I can also send warnings to users who are breaking the review guidelines.
-    4. View usage statistics - .
+    4. View usage statistics - I have acess to see how much books we have sold and also can see usage trends like active users or daily interactions.